-This well-known tour of New York Contrasts takes you to discover the five great boroughs of New York: Manhattan, Harlem, the Bronx, Queens and Brooklyn.
+The famous New York Constrasts tour takes you to discover the five great boroughs of New York: Manhattan, Harlem, the Bronx, Queens, and Brooklyn.
 By taking this Tour of Contrasts, you'll also be avoiding the number one mistake many people make when traveling to New York: not leaving Manhattan.
-Want to know what awaits you outside the skyscraper jungle beyond Central Park?
+Want to know what awaits you past Central Park?
 Read on!

-The :tour of Contrasts: will take you, in its nearly 5 hours of duration, around New York in a minivan discovering every corner of its most iconic neighborhoods.
+The New York Constrasts tour: will take you, in its nearly 5 hours of duration, around New York in a minivan discovering every corner of its most iconic neighborhoods.

-There are hundreds of tours of this type and although they all look very similar to each other, it is important to choose well.
-What I would highlight about this Contrasts tour over others is the professionalism of their local guides, which in the end is what makes a tour an interesting experience compared to doing it on your own.
+There are hundreds of tours with a similar route but it is important to know that this one is the true original.
+What makes the New York Contrasts tour stand over others is the professionalism of their local guides, which in the end is what makes a tour a much more interesting experience compared to doing it on your own.

 Also, it's a bit cheaper than the average of other tours of the style and, considering everything you'll see in 5 hours, it's a very worthwhile way to explore the city.